arthurprs/sucredb/README.md

 Sucredb is a multi-master key-value distributed database, it provides a dynamo style tunable consistent and causality tracking.

 Any node that owns a partition (replication factor) can serve both reads and writes.
 The database tracks causality using vector-clocks and will NOT drop any conflicting writes unlike LWW (last write wins) and other strategies.
-Conflicts can and will happen due to races between clients and network partitions.
+Conflicts can and do happen due to races between clients and network partitions.

 Status: Alpha quality with missing pieces.

 # API & Clients

 You can use Sucredb with any Redis Cluster client.
+The implemented commands are very limited though, only Key-Value CRUD operations are supported at this point.

+#### GET

-*Get* like most commands bellow can be done with various commands, you can choose any that makes you client library happy.
+*GET* like most commands bellow can be done with multiple redis commands, you can choose any that makes you client library happy.
 Consistency level is optional.

 Results are returned as an array containing the values (zero, one or more if there's conflicting versions), the last item of that array (always present) is a binary string representing the causal context.